 The snow season in Pisidia and Phrygia is not limited to a few weeks in January and February.
 Snowstorms can occur well into April and not just on the mountains, but on the tableland too.

 Two only of the gigantic Ionic columns of the temple of Cybele are still in their place to mark, with the huge fragments which lie about them, the grand proportions of the edifice.
-W. Hamilton.
+Hamilton.

 Hamilton made reference to a temple in Sardis, which today is best known as the Artemision.
 Cybele was not one of the twelve Greek bickering gods and goddesses who lived on Mount Olympus.
 She was the principal deity in most of Asia Minor prior to its Hellenization and she continued to be worshipped as Artemis (Diana) at Ephesus and as Magna Mother (Great Mother) in Rome.
 At Aizani the main temple was dedicated to Zeus and Cybele.
 All archaeological museums of Pisidia and Phrygia have a collection of small statues of Cybele.

 The place is near the celebrated quarries of Synnadic or Docimitic marble and it contains numerous blocks of marble and columns, some in the rough and others beautifully worked.
-W. Hamilton
+Hamilton

 Archaeologists have found plenty of marble works of art in Pisidia and Phrygia because of the availability of the raw material.
-The quarries of Docimeium were known for pavonazzatto, a marble with veins of as many colours as those in the tail of a peacock (Lat. pavo, pavonis).
+The quarries of Docimeium were known for pavonazzetto, a marble with veins of as many colours as those in the tail of a peacock (Lat. pavo, pavonis).
 In addition to pavonazzetto, Docimeium had quarries of fine-grained white marble, where the blocks were roughly shaped into architectural elements and sculptures before being shipped to workshops for the finishing touch.

 Archaeological Museum of Burdur: sarcophagus found in the district of Burdur.
 The upside-down torch is a symbol of death (see a page on Roman funerary rites and a list of sarcophagi found in Turkey and other countries which are shown in this website)

 During the IInd century AD the making of statues, architectural elements (e.g. lintels, capitals, friezes, etc.) and sarcophagi became a major economic activity in Asia Minor.
 The workshops of Afrodisias had a reputation for the quality of their sculptures, whereas other workshops specialized in the making of sarcophagi.
 They developed new patterns which are known after the location where they were first found (e.g. the Sidamara type sarcophagi).